Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Introduction

 In the context of communicating science to the BVI community, especially in the realm of astrophysics and black holes (BHs) this work sonifies data from nine blazars: Mrk 501, Mrk 1501, Mrk 421, BL~Lacerta, AO 0235+164, 3C 66A (PKS 0219+428), OJ 049 (PKS 0829+046), OJ 287, and PKS J2134-0153.

-Blazars are extragalactic sources of luminosity with energy outputs ranging from \( 10^ {41} \sim 10^{47} \, \text{ergs/s} \)~\citep{Blandford2019}, and their emission jets align with the observer's line of sight \citep{Ulrich1997}.
-These celestial objects emit varying forms of non-thermal radiation across the entire electromagnetic (EM) spectrum \citep{Padovani2012}.
+These objects have been reported in the literature as exhibiting quasi-periodic variability in different electromagnetic bands.
+By sonifying their light curves, our aim is to explore whether auditory perception can aid in identifying, characterising, and communicating such periodicities and variability patterns.
+Further details are given in Appendices~\ref{apendice} and~\ref{tablas}.

+The selection of blazars analyzed in this study was based on three main criteria: (i) the availability of long-term, sampled light curves across multiple wavelengths (radio, optical, X-ray, and gamma-ray), (ii) documented evidence of significant variability on different timescales, and (iii) their inclusion in public monitoring programs that ensure data accessibility and reproducibility.
+The chosen sources—such as Mrk~421, Mrk~501, and 3C~273—are among the most extensively observed and best-characterized blazars in the literature, known for their pronounced flux variations and strong multi-band correlations \citep{Abdo2011ApJb}.
+These properties make them ideal test cases for exploring how sonification can enhance the perception and interpretation of temporal patterns in multifrequency datasets.

+The ensemble of data employed in this study was selected to encompass a broad range of energy bands (radio, optical, X-ray, and \(\gamma\)-ray) in order to capture the multifrequency variability characteristic of blazars.
+While the temporal coverage is not fully simultaneous across all bands, the datasets from the \textit{Swift} and \textit{Fermi} observatories are largely contemporaneous, as both missions were launched in 2008, providing overlapping X-ray and gamma-ray observations over extended periods.
+This temporal alignment allows for meaningful cross-band comparisons in several sources.
+For other frequency ranges, such as optical and radio, the data were chosen to complement these high-energy observations, offering insights into long-term variability trends.
+From a sonification perspective, these differences in time sampling and frequency response enrich the auditory experience, allowing users to perceive asynchronous variability patterns, phase shifts, and multiwavelength correlations through sound.

+This sonification serves a dual goal: it enables BVI audiences to directly engage with astrophysical data, perceiving temporal patterns and variability that are typically conveyed visually, while also providing astronomers with an analytical tool to detect trends and anomalies in light curves through auditory perception, thereby complementing conventional visual analysis methods.

+Although this study does not aim to definitively demonstrate periodicities, the auditory representation provides a means to detect potential patterns, correlate events across different time scales, and explore the complex dynamics of these astrophysical objects.
+By demonstrating how sonification can complement traditional visualizations, this work establishes a methodological foundation for future research, including systematic searches for periodicities, transient events, and multiwavelength correlations in astronomical data.
+This multimodal approach enables a more inclusive and perceptually rich exploration of the variability of blazars for both sighted and visually impaired audiences.